MaaXYZ/MaaZ/README.md

 - [x] Basic UI
 - [ ] Tasks ( Help wanted! )
 - [ ] Better UI/UX ( This includes a more consistent theme and a better UX )
-- [ ] Cross-platform support ( We are currently focusing on Windows, but the ability of Tauri makes it theoretically not to hard to run on other platforms )
+- [ ] Cross-platform support ( We are currently focusing on Windows, but the ability of Tauri makes it theoretically not too hard to run on other platforms )